 Retrofitting internal-wall-insulation to a tradition building fabric.

 By using the proprietary product the resulting assembly reduces heat-loss and improves thermal-comfort, it is breathable and hygroscopic, reducing the risks of condensation while capturing energy from moisture vapour.
 Rather than application by trowel, casting presents various advantages to retrofitting.
-As a retrofit solution for the tradition building fabric, this system is high-performance, zero-waste and provides carbon sequestration.[Formwork attaching rails with Dochans]
+As a retrofit solution for the tradition building fabric, this system is high-performance, zero-waste, provides carbon sequestration and is installed as a system.[Formwork attaching rails with Dochans]